SammyRobensParadise/SYDE-411/src/project.md

 We want to solve a number of different problems to see how they scale and how the perfomance of the algorithm changes over time

 ### Performance while scaling the number of vehicles
-Scaling the number of vehicles using the default `Branch-and-Cut` Method
+Scaling the number of vehicles using the default [Branch and Cut Method](https://www.coin-or.org/Cbc/ch01s04.html) Method

 ```python